hangzhang390/Compressed-KNN/README.md

 The dataset `cifar10_embedding_train.mat` and `cifar10_embedding_test.mat` cannot be uploaded due to their large size.
 Please contact the author if you need these datasets.

+Simply run 'mnist_script.m' will reproduce the results with the MNIST dataset.